 Marion Community Schools will continue to provide special education services to students as written in their individual education plans (IEPs), whether onsite or online.
 If revisions to these plans are needed, case conferences will be held to discuss needs and services.
 A teacher of record will monitor each student’s progress toward their goals.
 Any services that pull students out of the classroom will be provided in a classroom that is disinfected between uses.

 Will the onsite and online teachers be the same?

 All students will be taught by MCS teachers.
 Students will not necessarily keep the same teachers if they switch from onsite to online learning, or vice versa.

 Can I switch between online and onsite instruction during the school year?

 If you choose Giant Online Academy, you will be committing to a certain time period of online learning.
 Requesting to switch back to onsite learning may come with a specific waiting period of a week or more so that the appropriate arrangements can be made.
-Specifically, at the beginning of this school year students who have committed to Giant Online Academy will not be able to switch to onsite learning before Aug.
-24. Depending on when the request to switch is made, or some other factors, the wait may be longer than that.
+Depending on when the request to switch is made, or some other factors, the wait may be longer than that.

 (Switching from onsite to online can also be done, and waiting periods will be shorter for that change.
 For any student quarantined due to potential COVID-19 exposure, the switch to online instruction will be expedited to provide as much continuity as possible.)